 We have certain royalty agreements in place with terms that include payment of royalties based on product revenue from sales of current products, certain other inventions, improvements or ideas.
-During 2012 we had royalty agreements with rates of 5% of product revenue related to our AtriClip system and 1.5% of product revenue related to our Lumitip dissector.
+During 2013 we had royalty agreements with rates of 5% of product revenue related to our AtriClip system and 1.5% of product revenue related to our Lumitip dissector.
 The agreement for the Lumitip dissector also calls for minimum royalty payments and limits the maximum aggregate in royalties during the term of the agreement.
 Parties to royalty agreements have the right at any time to terminate the agreement immediately for cause.
-Royalty expense for each of the years ended December 31, 2012, 2011 and 2010 was \$0.6 million, \$0.5 million and \$0.3 million, respectively.
+Due to the 2013 Estech acquisition, we will also have royalty payments on certain products acquired.
+Royalty expense for each of the years ended December 31, 2013, 2012 and 2011 was \$1.0 million, \$0.6 million and \$0.5 million, respectively.